 This one is quite popular because of its versatility and ease of use.
 It has 6 temperature settings including a “boil” feature perfect for instant oats or ramen noodles.
 It is made of stainless steel, is able to heat water in approximately 4 minutes and, in case you didn’t read the full name of the product, is cordless so it’s remarkably comfortable to handle.
 The downside to this marvel of a product is the fact that it’s rather expensive, so those of you on a budget may not be able to splurge on this product.
 Find this kettle here at Amazon.

 Smeg 50’s Retro-Style Electric Kettle

 I’ll close off the list with this adorable kettle that stands out from the rest thanks to its chic design available in 7 different colors, all in stainless steel.
 A water level indicator, removable filter and automatic shut-off function are among its perks.
 If you wish to add a little personality to your dorm without sacrificing quality, this is the kettle for you.
 Oh, by the way, you can choose from Smeg’s 2 variants of this product: the variable temperature kettle (which comes with 7 temperature settings) and the standard kettle which just boils water.
 The price gap between them is considerable, although they’re both quite expensive.
-Find this versatile kettle right here.
+Find this versatile kettle right here at Amazon.